UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 Notes:

-We can make our pipeline as usual and train it, and assess our training score.
+We can make our model as usual and train it, and assess our training score.

 We saw that with linear classifiers we have coefficients associated with